n8henrie/n8henrie.github.io/_posts/2014-05-26-get-notified-when-your-internet-is-back-on.md

 ---
 **Bottom Line:** This is my method for getting a push notification on my phone when my internet comes back on.<!--more-->

 If any of you happen to have the same ISP as me, you may have frequent internet outages.
 Sometimes, it may take several days to get the internet fixed.
 Other times, the internet will come and go during the course of a day.
-(FWIW, I have had the same ISP in multiple houses with numerous changes of routers, cable modems, and lines, with the same issues — so I’m pretty sure it’s not me.)
+(FWIW, I have had the same ISP in multiple houses with numerous changes of routers, cable modems, and lines, with the same issues — so I'm pretty sure it's not me.)

-Because I rely on the internet to get much of my work done, whenever there’s internet trouble I have to go to the local library.
+Because I rely on the internet to get much of my work done, whenever there's internet trouble I have to go to the local library.
 I can think of a few ways to remotely check whether or not my house has connectivity (so I can go back home), but this is my favorite way so far.

 My method relies on